Stand in the Joy

-Stand in the Joy is the fourth studio album from Canadian singer-songwriter William Prince.
+Stand in the Joy is the fourth album from the Canadian singer-songwriter William Prince.
 The album was produced by Dave Cobb and recorded at Cobb's studio in Savannah, Georgia, in May 2022 and released by Six Shooter Records.

 The album was described by Prince as a declaration of "love, peace and strength" and a departure from the singer's more solemn previous albums.

 The album was preceded in February 2023 by Prince performing at the Grand Ole Opry in Nashville, Tennessee, his first time playing the legendary venue.

 Music and composition

 William Prince is listed as the sole songwriter for the entire album, in keeping with his previous albums.

 In an interview with Nashville's WSMV-TV, Prince said the album was an "opportunity" to explore joy.
 "It’s just about acknowledging the good in your life, the people that bring that good, the love that surrounds you, and standing in what you have rather than sitting in what we may have lost over time," Prince said.